 Eventually, it becomes necessary to sidestep up the slope.
 To do this, plant your uphill foot solidly, then cross your lower foot over it and plant solidly.
-This cross-over, upward progression requires care, as it is easy to catch your crampon points on the opposite boot, gaiter or crampon straps.
-It is important in the French technique to plant all points except the front two.
+This cross-over upward progression requires care, as it is easy to catch your crampon points on the opposite boot, gaiter or crampon straps.
+It is important in the French technique to plant all points except the front 2.
 It is tempting to try to "edge" into a slope, placing only the inner row of points and leaving the outer points in the air.
 This is easier on your ankles, but your crampons can skate over the ice, allowing you to skate down the slope.
-The French technique works on slopes up to about 40°.
-Beyond this, it's harder on the ankles, and more advanced positions are required.

 This section covers basics of using axes or ice tools on ice.